Zheyu-Wen/Feature2Face/README.md

 [![Build Status](https://travis-ci.com/CoderNoMercy/Feature2Face.svg?branch=master)](https://travis-ci.com/CoderNoMercy/Feature2Face)

-The part II of Speech to talking face
+The part II of Speech to talking face(Part I is for speech to face feature, and part III is for face to talking face)

-Language: python
+Language: python 3.6.

-Objective: generate talking face just from speech.

 Method: